 Q. Will you be sending an updated itinerary with our overnight accommodations so we can leave it with folks at home?

 A. Yes, you’ll receive the hotel information as well as emergency contact information one or two weeks before departure (note: it is subject to last-minute changes).

 Q. What’s the emergency contact info that I can give my family?

-A. You will be given a cell phone number for someone in-country from our local tour operator as well as a list of hotels.
-All of this will be provide shortly before your departure.
+A. Along with the hotel contact information, you will be given a cell phone number for someone in-country shortly before your departure.

-In Papua New Guinea, we have supported Amnesty International that helps women of domestic violence in PNG and are currently working on ways to bring clean water to a community in the Sepik River area.
+In Papua New Guinea, we have supported a program with Amnesty International that helps women of domestic violence in PNG.
+We are currently researching a project with Oxfam as well as ways to bring clean water to a community in the Sepik River area.